 The term Riverside is based on Acts 16:11-40.
-Starting by the riverside in Philippi and moving throughout the city this story demonstrates 5 elements that have become important to me and Katie.
+Starting by the riverside in Philippi and then moving throughout the city the events of Acts 16 demonstrate five elements that have become important to the Riverside.
 No matter where we live, we will seek to live in a way that displays these elements.
-These 5 elements will also be defining marks of the Riverside.

 - Encouragement of the brothers and sisters in Christ